The Complete Lasso Tradeoff Diagram: Main Results

 \subsection{The Complete Lasso tradeoff Diagram}

 In this subsection, we characterize the feasible region of the Lasso on the TPP--FDP diagram.
 We provide a set of constraints that any Lasso path must satisfy, and further show that any point in the region defined by the constraints is achievable asymptotically.
-We term such a region as the feasible region of Lasso. \begin{definition} For any $0<\epsilon<1$ and $\delta>0$, we define the feasible region of the Lasso $\mathcal{D}_{\epsilon, \delta}$ to be the set of (tpp, fdp) pairs that satisfy the following constraints: (1) $0\le$~tpp~$\le 1$; (2) $0\le$~fdp~$\le 1-\epsilon$; (3) fdp~$\ge q^\star($tpp$)$; (4) $\frac{\epsilon}{\delta} $~tpp~$ + $~fdp~$ \le 1$. \end{definition} The function $q^\star$ in the above definition is a deterministic increasing function of $\epsilon, \delta$, which is defined in \eqref{eq:q_lower} and is first proposed in \cite{su2017false}.
+We term such a region as the feasible region of Lasso. \begin{definition} For any $0<\epsilon<1$ and $\delta>0$, we define the feasible region of the Lasso $\mathcal{D}_{\epsilon, \delta}$ to be the set of (tpp, fdp) pairs that satisfy the following constraints: (1) $0\le$~tpp~$\le 1$; (2) $0\le$~fdp~$\le 1-\epsilon$; (3) fdp~$\ge q^\star($tpp$)$; (4) $\frac{\epsilon}{\delta} $~tpp~$ + $~fdp~$ \le 1$. \end{definition} The function $q^\star$ in the above definition is a deterministic increasing function of $\epsilon, \delta$, which is defined in \eqref{eq:q_lower} in Appendix \ref{sec:app_1} and is first proposed in \cite{su2017false}.
 Recall $k$ is the sparsity $k:=\#\{i:{\beta}_i\ne 0\}$.
 We now state our main theorem.
-To avoid any confusion, we say that a point (tpp, fdp) is asymptotically achievable, if there exists some $\Pi$, $\sigma$ and a sequence of (possibly adaptive) $\{\lambda_l\}$, such that $\|(\TPP_l(\lambda_l), \FDP_l(\lambda_l))- $(tpp, fdp)$\|\overset{\P}{\to} 0$.\footnote{The $\TPP_l$ and $\FDP_l$ are the TPP and FDP calculated at a realization of design matrix $X\in \R^{n_l\times p_l}$, regression coefficients $\beta_i\overset{i.i.d}{\sim} \Pi$ and noise $z_i\sim \mathcal{N}(0, \sigma^2)$} \begin{theorem}[The complete Lasso tradeoff diagram] For any $0<\epsilon<1$ and $\delta>0$ , under the working assumptions, the following conditions hold: \begin{enumerate} \item[(a)] Any Lasso tradeoff curve lies inside the region $\Dlasso$ asymptotically. \item[(b)] Any point in $\Dlasso$ is asymptotically achievable by the Lasso. \end{enumerate} \end{theorem}

-Theorem \ref{thm:lasso_region} provides a complete characterization of the location of the Lasso solution on the TPP--FDP diagram.
+To avoid any confusion, we say that a point (tpp, fdp) is asymptotically achievable, if there exist some $\Pi$, $\sigma$ and a sequence of (possibly adaptive) $\{\lambda_l\}$, such that $\|(\TPP_l(\lambda_l), \FDP_l(\lambda_l))- $(tpp, fdp)$\|\overset{\P}{\to} 0$.\footnote{The $\TPP_l$ and $\FDP_l$ are the TPP and FDP calculated at a realization of design matrix $X\in \R^{n_l\times p_l}$, regression coefficients $\beta_i\overset{i.i.d}{\sim} \Pi$ and noise $z_i\sim \mathcal{N}(0, \sigma^2)$.} \begin{theorem}[The complete Lasso tradeoff diagram] For any $0<\epsilon<1$ and $\delta>0$ , under the working assumptions, then the following holds: (a) Any Lasso tradeoff curve lies inside the region $\Dlasso$ asymptotically. (b) Any point in $\Dlasso$ is asymptotically achievable by the Lasso. \end{theorem} Theorem \ref{thm:lasso_region} provides a complete characterization of the location of the Lasso solution on the TPP--FDP diagram.
 It can be seen from this theorem that the region $\Dlasso$ is essentially the union of \textit{all} the Lasso paths asymptotically:

 We pause here to explain the intuition behind the constraints that define $\Dlasso$: constraint (1) directly comes from the definition; constraint (2) is from the fact that the Lasso outperforms the random guess, and hence selects no more than $1-\epsilon$ fraction of false signals; constraint (3) is from the main result from \cite[Theorem 2.1]{su2017false}; constraint (4) comes from the fact that the number of selected variables do not exceed $n$.